Martha McTier: Democratic sympathies

 McTier shared her husband's and her brother's radical commitment to a national and representative government for Ireland.
 She read, sometimes in advance of her brother, most of the radical writers of her time, including Thomas Paine, William Godwin, and Mary Wollstonecraft (who had replied, before Paine, to Edmund Burke's Reflections on the Revolution in France).

-The Reverend William Bruce, successor to her father's pulpit at Belfast's First Presbyterian Church, protested in the Belfast News Letter that the commitment in Drennan's United Irish test to an "impartial representation" of the nation implied, not only that Catholics, but also "every woman, in short every rational being shall have equal weight in electing representatives".
+The Reverend William Bruce, successor to her father's pulpit at Belfast's First Presbyterian Church, protested in the Belfast News Letter that the commitment in Drennan's United Irish test to an "impartial representation" of the nation implied, not only that Catholics, but also "every woman, in short, every rational being shall have equal weight in electing representatives".
 It may be a testament to McTier's influence that, in his response, her brother allowed that he had never seen "a good argument against the right of women to vote".

 McTier had clear democratic sympathies.
-In 1795 she wrote approvingly to her brother of the Belfast's Jacobin Club (which included United Irishmen), describing it as composed of "persons and rank long kept down [who] now come forward with a degree of information that might shame their betters".
+In 1795 she wrote approvingly to her brother of Belfast's Jacobin Club (which included United Irishmen), describing it as composed of "persons and rank long kept down [who] now come forward with a degree of information that might shame their betters".

 At a time when philanthropic women "were attempting to tame the masses with soothing moral tracts", James Winder Good noted that McTier "plumped for real education and knowledge of public affairs".
 In 1795 she wrote to her brother: "So much have I gained by newspapers, and so ardently have I seen them sought for and enjoyed by the lower orders, that I intend to institute for their good a gratis newsroom with fire and candles, a scheme which you might laugh at, but if followed in the country towns might have a wonderful effect".
 This was in essence, Wood suggests, a doctrine "much more revolutionary than the gospel preached by the majority of the professed revolutionists of the period".
 (Daniel O'Connell's Repeal Association and the Young Irelanders were to introduce just such a scheme, public reading rooms, with great effect in the 1840s).